Cain's Jawbone: Competitions

-When the puzzle was first published in 1934, a prize of £15 was offered "to the first reader who could re-order the pages and provide an account of the 6 persons murdered in Cain's Jawbone and the full names of their murderers."
+When the puzzle was first published in 1934, a prize of £15 was offered to the first reader who could re-order the pages and provide an account of the six persons murdered in Cain's Jawbone and the full names of their murderers.
 Two people, Mr S. Sydney-Turner and Mr W. S. Kennedy, solved the puzzle in 1935 and won £25 each.
+A third person also solved the puzzle in 1935 and received a note of congratulations from Mathers, but did not win a prize.
+This solver contacted the Historical Library of Shandy Hall in 2016, after the library sent out a public request for the puzzle's solution.

-The publishers of the 2019 edition ran the competition a second time, saying "The prize of £1,000 (roughly how much £15 was worth in 1934) will be given to the first reader to provide the names of the murderers and the murdered, the correct order of the pages and a short explanation of how the solution was obtained.
+Unbound, the publishers of the 2019 edition, ran the competition a second time, saying "The prize of £1,000 (roughly how much £15 was worth in 1934) will be given to the first reader to provide the names of the murderers and the murdered, the correct order of the pages and a short explanation of how the solution was obtained.
 The competition will run for one year from the date of publication."

-In November 2020 it was announced that comedian and crossword compiler John Finnemore had correctly solved the puzzle, doing so over a period of six months during the COVID-19 lockdown.
+In November 2020, it was announced that comedian and crossword compiler John Finnemore had correctly solved the puzzle, doing so over a period of six months during the COVID-19 lockdown.
 Finnemore said "The first time I had a look at it I quickly thought 'Oh this is just way beyond me.'
 The only way I'd even have a shot at it was if I were for some bizarre reason trapped in my own home for months on end, with nowhere to go and no-one to see.
 Unfortunately, the universe heard me".

+Popular reception

+In 1934, Victor Gollancz Ltd printed 4,000 copies of Cain's Jawbone but there is no record of actual sales.
+In the Gollancz publication, Cain's Jawbone was only one among other puzzles.
+Since that time, the book, and interest in it, lay dormant until 2019.

+According to The Washington Post, "In its first year on the market in 2019, Cain's Jawbone sold roughly 4,000 copies."
+Interest was lukewarm, but the same article credits subsequent sky-rocketing sales to Sarah Scannell following her publication of videos documenting her progress toward solving Cain's Jawbone on TikTok, as well as the near-simultaneous announcement that comedian and crossword compiler John Finnemore had solved the puzzle.

+According to The Guardian, sales have topped 500,000 as of the beginning of 2023.

+Critical reception

+The Laurence Sterne Trust has used the increased popularity of Cain's Jawbone in the early 2020s to promote experimental forms in the novel.